ivoarch/GrapheneOS-Setup/README.md

 - Always show icon when in vibration mode ✅

 #### Display
-- Adaptive Brightness ✅
+- Adaptive Brightness ❌
 - Auto-rotate screen ❌
-- Lock Screen > Privacy > Show sensitive content only when unlocked ✅
+- Lock Screen > Privacy > Don't show notificationa at all ✅
 - Lock Screen > Wake screen for notifications ❌
 - Lock Screen > Lift to check phone ❌
+- Lock Screen > Tab to check phone ❌
 - Dark Theme ✅
 - Night Light ✅
   - Don’t use sunset to sunrise (uses device location data) use a specified custom time to time start 22:00 end 07:00